by Victor Sesma

-El Cabo (or The Cape in English) is one of the most beautiful swimming areas in the city of Alicante
+El Cabo (or The Cape in English) de las Huertas is one of the most beautiful swimming areas in the city of Alicante

 Cabo de San Juan or San Juan Cape is an area of Alicante city between La Almadraba Beach and San Juan Beach.
 It is known for its expensive houses and truly beautiful coves.
-As it is an extended rocky area, there is no lifeguard services and some people practices naturism outside the most famous coves.
+As it is an extended rocky area, there are no lifeguard services and some people practice naturism outside the most famous coves.

 There are some top coves with a parking lot where it is easy to expand the towel or even get a shadow from the high rocks.
 This is the most savage place to swim on all of Alicante’s beaches.
 Let’s going to take a look.